Sable/HorsePower/README.md

 <p align="center">Figure 1.
 The workflow of the Horse framework.</p>

 Figure 2 introduces the design of three levels of IRs.
 The workflow dependence of IRs consists of an acyclic graph.
-The workflow can be described as follows.
+The workflow is described as follows.

 1. Source code is converted to medium-level IR (MIR, 3-address code);
 2. MIR has two options, either to Low-level IR (LIR) or to High-level IR (HIR);